selimslab/selimslab.github.io/_NOTES/meta/organization-of-this-site.md

 Files can also tag to each other in markdown front-matter, eg. tags: psy

 Markdown files are grouped under dirs with short names eg. psy, math, lit, ux etc

+Dirs have a file with the proper dir name, eg. psy dir has psychology.md

+If you tag any file to psy, you will see its link in url /psychology

-There is a yaml file to clarify the short name, eg. func: functional-programming
+There is a yaml file to clarify the short name to display in a url, eg. func: functional-programming

 ## Build